 TGay Editor: Change the two paragraphes starting at P217L21 as follows (#2315, 2308)

 The initiator shall initiate an MU-MIMO BF training subphase a MBIFS following the transmission of the MIMO BF Setup frame.
 In the MU-MIMO BF training subphase, the initiator shall transmit a MIMO BF Poll frame to each remaining responder in the MU group.
 Each MIMO BF Poll frame should be sent using the DMG control mode or using a non-EDMG duplicate PPDU transmitted with the DMG control modulation class.
 The TA field of each MIMO BF Poll frame shall be set to the BSSID of the initiator and the RA field shall be set to the MAC address of the corresponding responder.
 Each MIMO BF Poll frame carries the dialog token in the Dialog Token field that identifies the MU-MIMO BF training.
 In the MIMO Poll Control element of each MIMO BF Poll frame, the Poll Type field shall be set to 1.
+The Training Duration field shall be set to the maximum duration during which EDMG BRP-RX/TX packets can be transmitted by the polled responder.
 Additionally, in order to reduce training time, the initiator may reduce the number of TRN subfields used for receive AWV training in the following EDMG BRP-RX/TX packets transmitted by each remaining responder based on the SNRs of transmit sectors collected from each remaining responder in the SISO phase.
 The L-TX-RX field and the Requested EDMG TRN-Unit M field shall indicate the number of TRN subfields required for receive AWV training in the following EDMG BRP-RX/TX packets to be transmitted by the corresponding responder.
 The Requested EDMG TRN-Unit P field shall indicate the number of TRN subfields in a TRN-Unit which need to be transmitted with the same AWV as the preamble and Data field in the following EDMG BRP-RX/TX packets to be transmitted by the corresponding responder.